Sunday 9 July 2023

 Held annually in July at the foot of the majestic Großglockner, Austria's highest peak at 3,798 metres, the Grossglockner Berglauf is one of Europe's most popular mountain running events.

 You can expect the race to sell out several months in advance.

-In 2017, more than 1,200 runners completed the 12.7-kilometre multi-terrain course which is very demanding as it features almost 1,500 metres of ascent.
+Every year, around 1,000 runners complete the 13,367-metre multi-terrain course which is very demanding as it features 1,265 metres of ascent.
 The final kilometre is particularly steep.

-Starting in the village of Heiligenblut, at 1,256 metres above sea level, the route takes the runners through forests and pastures and around two glacial lakes.
+Starting at an elevation of 1,247 metres in the village of Heiligenblut, the route takes the runners through forests and pastures and around a chain of glacial lakes.

-After the race, runners can use the free bus service, which travels on the day of the race along the Grossglockner High Alpine Road (pictured), to get back to Heiligenblut.
+After the race, runners can use the free bus service, which travels on the day of the race along the Grossglockner High Alpine Road, to get back to Heiligenblut.

 No guarantee is made as to the accuracy or thoroughness of the information on this page.